Calamosche and San Lorenzo

 Riserva dello Zingaro (and surroundings), between Palermo and Trapani.

-There is a stretch of coast that connects two villages that are among the most fascinating ones of the whole island: Scopello, with its towering cliffs and its charming little village, is full of biodiversity and the popular San Vito Lo Capo with its beautiful beach.
-Its beach is often pink and it seems a real Caribbean one.
-The reserve and its coves, with a very clear sandy seabed, are the epitome of an unspoiled Mediterranean vegetation.
-It develops among dwarf palms, olive trees and fragrant evergreens.
+This is a stretch of coast that combines two of the most fascinating of the seaside towns on the whole island: Scopello, a paradise of biodiversity with its imposing sea stacks and delightful village, and the very popular San Vito Lo Capo, with its beautiful beach that often turns pink, which seems to have been transported here directly from the Caribbean.
+With its coves and beaches with very clear sea beds, the reserve is an intense expression of the unspoiled Mediterranean scrub, which includes dwarf palms, olive trees and fragrant evergreens.

 Scala dei Turchi

-Not far from the Taormina, there is a thin strip of white sand that connects the coast to a very green rock.
-Swimming in this contest is very emotional.
-It is not a coincidence that the Isola Bella is known as the “Pearl of the Mediterranean”.
+A short distance from the glamor of Taormina, a thin strip of white sand joins the coast to a rock with an abundance of greenery, an ideal place for a swim in an exciting setting.
+It is no coincidence that Isola Bella is known as the “Pearl of the Mediterranean”.

 Porto Palo di Menfi

-From Menfi (Agrigento) to Capo Granitola and then to Mazara del Vallo (Trapani), there is a succession of sandy beaches.
-The one in Porto Palo has a special charm, it could be for the maritime air or for the feeling of being away from the hustle.
-On the seafront you see typical places for tasty dinners where you can try fresh fish from the morning with an excellent white wine typical of the area.
+From Menfi (Agrigento) to Capo Granitola and then up to Mazara del Vallo (Trapani) there is a succession of sandy beaches.
+That of Porto Palo has a particular charm with its seaside air and the feeling of being far removed from the chaos.
+On the seafront, we find typical places for delicious dinners made from fresh fish caught in the morning, washed down with the excellent white wine typical of the area.

 The famous Capo d’Orlando beach, near Messina, facing the Aeolian Islands, consists of a very long expanse (8 kilometres) where we can admire glorious sunrises and sunsets depending on the viewpoint.